The story of a stack overflow during Coq extraction

 (* coq8.3pl4toplevelvernacinterpml *) let call (opn,converted_args) = let loc = ref "Looking up command" in try let callback = vinterp_map opn in loc:= "Checking arguments"; let hunk = callback converted_args in loc:= "Executing command"; hunk() with | Drop -> raise Drop | e -> if !Flagsdebug then msgnl (str"Vernac Interpreter " ++ str !loc); raise e

-re-raised after printing that line.
-This might well be the line that called
+has been re-raised after printing that line.
+This might well be the line

 | e -> Printexcprint_backtrace stdout; if !Flagsdebug then msgnl (str"Vernac Interpreter " ++ str !loc); raise e